FelixOnline/v2/content/articles/2012-10-18-a-response-to-the-possible-ae-changes-article.md

 Following the story in the 5 October 2012 issue, Chelsea and Westminster Hospital NHS Foundation Trust have responded with the following:

-“__Patients and local residents support campaign to keep A&E at Chelsea and Westminster__
+“Patients and local residents support campaign to keep A&E at Chelsea and Westminster

 Thousands of patients and local residents have supported acampaign to keep Chelsea and Westminster as a major hospital with a full A&E Department, maternity and paediatric services, and many other key services.